Zenith Electronics: Remote controls

 Zenith is, perhaps, best known for the first practical wireless television remote control, the Space Command, developed in 1956.

 The original television remote control was a wired version, released in 1950, that soon attracted complaints about an unsightly length of cable from the viewer's chair to the television receiver.
 Eugene F. McDonald, Zenith President and founder, ordered his engineers to develop a wireless version, but the use of radio waves was soon discounted due to poor interference rejection inherent in 1950s radio receivers.
 The 1955 Flash-Matic remote system, invented by Eugene Polley, used a highly directional photo flash tube in the hand held unit that was aimed at sensitive photoreceivers in the four front corners of the television cabinet.
 However, bright sunlight falling on the television was found to activate the controls.
-It is worth noting that these remote controls would activate a motor, causing the tuning dial on the television to switch by itself, and this could be used for mischief if someone else was attempting to tune the television.
+These remote controls would activate a motor, causing the tuning dial on the television to switch by itself, and this could be used for mischief if someone else was attempting to tune the television.

 Lead engineer Robert Adler then suggested that ultrasonic sound be used as a trigger mechanism.
 This was produced in the hand held unit by mechanically struck aluminum rods of carefully constructed dimensions—a receiver in the television responded to the different frequencies this action produced.
 Enough audible noise was produced by pressing the buttons that consumers began calling remote controls "clickers".
 The miniaturization of electronics meant that, eventually, the sounds were produced in the remote unit electronically; however, the operating principle remained in use until the 1980s, when it was superseded by the infrared light system.

+Zenith said that Space Command increased television sales by 40%.
+The company licensed the technology to RCA and others, and twice successfully sued Admiral for violating its patent.
 The photograph is of a Space Command 600, which was the remote control designed for use with their color television receivers.
 The Space Command 600 was introduced in 1965 and this particular design was in use until the end of the 1972 model year.
 The Space Command 600 remote control had an additional, distinctive feature—this remote control could also adjust color hues.
 By pressing the mute button on the remote, a relay would be activated at the television in which to transfer the VHF motor drive tuner circuit to the motorized hue control.
 This would allow the user to adjust the hue in increments by depressing the channel up or down buttons on the remote control, and restore the television to normal tuning operation when the mute button was pressed again (mute off).